 The initial credentialing file will consist of all documents reviewed during the initial credentialing review process (i.e., business documents, staff records, and policies and procedures) as well as the initial credentialing exit letter, the Credentialing Committee summary, and the letter notifying the provider of the Credentialing Committee status.
+If the

-If the Credentialing Committee issues a negative decision, documentation of the Committee decision will also be included in the file.
-A tracking spreadsheet, as outlined in the Tracking Spreadsheet for Initial Credentialing Appendix, will be used to capture provider's license status, accreditation status, the date of CBH visit, and the date of approval from the Credentialing Committee.
+Credentialing Committee issues a negative decision, documentation of the Committee decision will also be included in the file.
+A tracking spreadsheet will be used to capture provider's license status, accreditation status, the date of CBH visit, and the date of approval from the Credentialing Committee.